 Vice President of Operations

-Michelle Paroda joined Ramsey Constructors, her brother’s construction company, in 2002.
+Michelle Paroda joined Ramsey Constructors in 2002.
 She previously was Vice President of Customer Service at Frontier Communications and Senior Vice President at Choice One Communications.
-Together with her brother, she also invests in commercial real estate in Dansville, NY.
-Ms. Paroda serves on the board of Directors of UNICON.
+Together with her brother, Ms. Paroda also invests in commercial real estate in Dansville, NY.
+Ms. Paroda serves on the Board of Directors of UNICON.

 Steven Sauer joined Toshiba Business Solutions New York in 1995.
 Under his leadership, the former struggling $10 million business has grown to a profitable $45 million company.
 Mr. Sauer previously served as second vice president at Chase Manhattan Bank and assistant vice president at Fleet Bank.
 He is Vice Chairman of the Unity Health System board and serves on the boards of the Geneseo Foundation, Seneca Park Zoo Society, Canfield and Tack, and FM Resources.
 Mr. Sauer has been Chairman of the Unity Health Foundation board of directors, a Past President of the Mental Health Association, board member of the Small Business Council of Greater Rochester, member of SUNY Geneseo John Wiley Jones School of Business Advisory Board, and a board member of Entrepreneurial Partnership for Nazareth College.
 In 2007, Mr. Sauer was named Business Person of the Year from the Henrietta Chamber of Commerce, and he received the Jack Palvino award from the Heart of Gold Foundation for his contribution to youth sports.
 In 2006, his company was awarded the Rochester Business Ethics Award, and it earned Certified Dealer Status for Client Satisfaction by J. D. Power and Associates.
 Steven Sauer was awarded Small Business Person of the Year in 2002 by Rochester’s Chamber of Commerce, and was also awarded Upstate NY Finalist for Ernst & Young’s Entrepreneur of the Year award in 2003.
 He is also a recipient of the Rochester Business Journal’s Forty under 40 award, and was awarded Volunteer of the Year by the Mental Health Association.